tommysack-box/elqira/README.md

 Elqira is also available as a desktop application built with Electron.

-Prebuilt installers are available in the [Releases](https://github.com/tommysack-box/elqira/releases) section of this repository:
+Prebuilt installers are available in the [Releases](https://github.com/tommysack-box/elqira/releases) section of this repository.

 ## 🧩 What You Can Do With Elqira